docknetwork/sdk/tutorials/src/concepts_claim_deduction.md

 const defaultGraph = { DefaultGraph: true };
 ```

-Example of a complete rule definition:
+Here is an example of a complete rule definition:

 ```js
 {